tatianegercina/FinTech/01-Lesson-Plans/12-AWS-Cloud/2/LessonPlan.md

 ### Instructor Notes

 This lesson introduces new content rapidly.
 Students may express frustration at learning new cloud technologies.
-Remind students that while the learning curve may be steep at first, AWS and cloud experience is highly sought-after and well worth the effort required to become comfortable with it.
+Remind students that while the learning curve may be steep at first, AWS and *Cloud* experience is highly sought-after and well worth the effort required to become comfortable with it.

 Have your TAs keep track of time with the [Time Tracker](TimeTracker.xlsx).